xrdocs/ncs5500/_tutorials/multipath-bfd-sessions-on-ncs5500-and-ncs500.md

 | SH    | Single Hop Session                                           |
 | BL    | BFD Type is BLB                                              |

 From the detailed output we can see that its a switched session with session type as BLB.
 The BFD client is IS-IS.
-We can also see MP download state: BFD_MP_DOWNLOAD_ACK which shows its a Multi-path session.
-Like IS-IS we can use the OSPF as well as Static route as clients.
-We can also use vlan sub-interface instead of physical main interface in the routing process.
+We can also see _MP download state: BFDMPDOWNLOADACK_ which shows its a Multi-path session.
+Like IS-IS we can use the OSPF and Static route as clients.
+We can also use vlan sub-interfaces along with physical main interface in the routing process.
+We can see BLB is a single hop multipath session.
+Source/Destination MAC address for BFD control packet is MAC of Bundle-Ether interface.
+BLB treats the bundle as one single interface and BFD packet may take any physical link to reach other end device.